LeadDyno/leaddyno-docs-site/ecwid-integration-guide.md

 First visit the **E-Commerce Services** Tab of the Apps section:

-Or click [Here](https://app.leaddyno.com/settings/integrations/e-commerce) if you already have a LeadDyno account.
+Or click [Here](https://app.leaddyno.com/integrations/store#apps-ecommerce) if you already have a LeadDyno account.

-Find the ecwid app, and click **Add**.
+Find the Ecwid app, and click **Add**.

 ![Ecwid Setup](img/ecwid/ecwid1.png)